emrbli/golang-rest-api-with-redis/README.md

-## Technologist Assignment for Modanisa
+## Golang HTTP API Server with Redis
 ---

 This documentation specifies the tools used in go-server and redis how to use it.
 For the backend, an API server was created with Golang and connected to port 8082.
 Data service was provided with Redis and port 6379 was used as the current port.
 The entire application was dockerized.